Periods: We Go Way Back!

 However, periods do serve another important function in the world of punctuation: You should use a period with abbreviations.

-It may seem like APA made this change just to be difficult, but the lesson here is clear.
+The lesson here is clear.
 The “rules” change all the time and are dependent upon your style guide.
 It’s important to stay up to date.